 Figure 21, Number of instances of the different implementations of the compute capability, across the EGI_InSPIRE partners and the integrated Resource infrastructure Providers, March 2012 (source: GOCDB)

-Figure 21 shows the distribution of the deployed computing element nstances among the different alternative software stack implementations.
+Figure 21 shows the distribution of the deployed computing element instances among the different alternative software stack implementations.

 Lcg-CE reached end of support at the end of April 2012.
 Lcg-CE instances have considerably reduced in number in the last year, as resource centres are migrating to other supported CE implementations.
-Howeer, the phasing out is still in progress.
+However, the phasing out is still in progress.
 Two resource centres are deploying the Globus Gram, and there are 31 ARC-CE instances deployed in the infrastructure.

 Deployment of gLite releases